smithy-lang/smithy/docs/source/spec/mqtt.rst

     reference top-level input members of the operation by case-sensitive member name.
 Conflicts with
-    :ref:`mqttSubscribe-trait`, :ref:`inputEventStream-trait`
+    :ref:`smithy.mqtt#subscribe-trait`, :ref:`inputEventStream-trait`

-Input members that are not marked with the :ref:`mqttTopicLabel-trait` come together to form the protocol-specific payload of the PUBLISH message.
+Input members that are not marked with the :ref:`smithy.mqtt#topicLabel-trait` come together to form the protocol-specific payload of the PUBLISH message.

 The following example defines an operation that publishes messages to the ``foo/{bar}`` topic: